When it comes to hair loss, there are two main treatments that most people have heard of before: Finasteride and Dutasteride.

 - Testicular pain or discomfort

 These side effects only happen in a very small proportion of people who take either of these drugs.
 In fact, in clinical trials, only 1.8% of men taking Finasteride experience any side effects at all .
+Of these, a tiny percentage may go on to experience post-Finasteride syndrome.

 If you’re concerned about these side effects, there are other options for addressing your hair loss.
 Learn more about other alternatives to hair transplants.